Zooz/predator/docs/devguide/docs/tests.md

 ## Built-in Functions

-Predator supports some generic functions out of the box and they can be used to generate random data
+Predator supports some generic functions out of the box and they can be used to generate random data.

-* `randomNumber(min, max)` will generate random number within the provided range.
+* `$randomNumber(min, max)` will generate a random number within the provided range.
-* `$randomString(length)` will generate random string with the specified length.
+* `$randomString(length)` will generate a random string with the specified length.
 * `$uuid()` will generate v4 UUID.
-* `dateNow()` will generate Number of ms since epoch.
+* `$dateNow()` will generate a number of ms since epoch.

 Usage example: